scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 because I figure pasta will be a good supply of energy during tomorrows gym visit.

+### Day 370

+Soylent for breakfast after my gym visit.
+Then had soylent for lunch during my routine walk.
+Then finished off my day with a tasty tasty bottle of soylent!
+A full day of!
+Well, if you exclude the fact that I had a brownie my friend gave me as a snack.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/